z9fr/gmail-hack/README.md

 This is a pure bash script to perform dictionary attack to gmail accounts.

+How to Run the Script:

+    $./hack-gmail.sh --help<br>
+    or
+    $./hack-gmail.sh --options

 How to Run the Script ?

   You can get the options using :